 9. Hard Cider

 Another drink on the list that is growing and becoming more popular is Hard Cider.
-It has gained a lot of fans among female drinkers who don’t like the taste of beer, but in fact, it is a great option for everyone, including the manliest of men.
+Cider has gained lots of fans from drinkers who dislike beer, but anyone can enjoy this fruity drink.

-It has an alcoholic content similar to that of beer, with most ciders ranging from 4.5 percent to 10 percent alcohol by volume.
+It has an alcoholic content similar to that of beer, with most ciders ranging from 4.5 to 10 percent ABV.
 Both the cider and beer categories include a few outliers that contain even higher alcohol content.

 Unless otherwise specified, hard cider is made from pure apple juice.
 So it offers the same health benefits the juice does.
 Hard cider, like unfermented juice, contains plenty of vitamin C and a considerable number of antioxidants.
 Traditional hard cider is also gluten-free.
 These benefits can make this drink the next favorite beverage in your office!